Indoors-Cat/themes/README.md

 # themes
-Collection of themes I personally use
+Collection of themes I use